-One person was killed and three are injured so far in a Ukrainian drone attack last night on Moscow, which is the largest attack during the war on the Russian capital, causing fires and disrupting air and rail transport in the region, world agencies reported, citing the governor of the Moscow region, Andrei Vorobyov, BTA reported.
+One person was killed and three are injured so far in a Ukrainian drone attack last night against Moscow, which is the biggest attack during the war on the Russian capital, causing fires and disrupting air and rail transport in the region, world agencies reported, citing the governor of the Moscow region, Andrei Vorobyov, BTA reported.

 "Today at 4 a.m. a massive drone attack began against Moscow and the Moscow region", Vorobyov wrote on "Telegram".
 "At the moment, it is known that one person has died and three have been injured," the governor of the Moscow region added.